abcxyz/guardian/cli.md

   This option can also be specified with the GITHUB_ACTIONS environment variable.
 * **-github-owner="organization-name"** - The GitHub repository owner.
 * **-github-repo="repository-name"** - The GitHub repository name.
-* **-github-token="string"** - The GitHub access token used for Terraform to make GitHub API calls.
-This value is automatically set on GitHub Actions.
-This option can also be specified with the GITHUB_TOKEN environment variable.
 * **-guardian-github-token="string"** - The GitHub access token for Guardian to make GitHub API calls.
   This is separate from GITHUB_TOKEN because Terraform uses GITHUB_TOKEN to authenticate to the GitHub APIs also.
 Splitting this up allows users to